 How the mighty have fallen.
 The Mastiff sat in our S-tier for many moons, an unbeatable option for close-range firefights.
 Nowadays, that is not the case.

-After a big nerf in the Chaos Theory rebalances, the once-great shotgun now only does a maximum of 88 damage per shot – if all your pellets hit – compared to the Peacekeeper’s vastly superior 110.
+After a big nerf in the Chaos Theory rebalances, the once-great shotgun now only does a maximum of 88 damage per shot – if all your pellets hit – compared to the Peacekeeper’s superior 99.
 Its slow rate of fire and horizontal spread pattern also mean that even the humble EVA-8 is a safer option these days.

 Because of this spread pattern, we don’t recommend trying for headshots unless you’re practically standing in front of your opponent.
 Aiming for the shoulder area is your best bet to maximise damage – and looking down your sights will keep the spread a little bit tighter.

 The HAVOC is like a smaller version of the Devotion LMG.
 It has more manageable recoil than its big brother, and the ability to beam opponents runs in the family.
 It does less damage per round and has a smaller magazine than the Devotion, but that hardly matters when you get up to full firing speed.
-The HAVOC has also been made easier to control earlier in the recoil pattern in Season 9, which is a nice bonus.
+The HAVOC was also made easier to control earlier in the recoil pattern in Season 9, which is a nice bonus.

 You’ll want to prioritise finding a Turbocharger so you can get the HAVOC up to speed as quickly as possible, and then grab an Extended Energy Magazine.
 However, with the popularity of the user-friendly Volt SMG, Energy Ammo can be a little hard to find these days.